Digital Marketing Services London

 - •Pricing pages: the highest-intent page on most service business websites.
 Poor structure, missing social proof, or unclear next steps at this stage of the buyer journey is where the most high-value leads drop off.

-- •Mobile navigation: over 60% of UK web traffic is mobile.
+- •Mobile navigation: a large share of UK web traffic arrives on mobile.
 A mobile experience that requires pinching, zooming, or hunting for the contact button loses those visitors to competitors whose mobile experience is better.

 - •Checkout flows for ecommerce: each additional step, each mandatory account creation, each ambiguous error message removes buyers who were ready to purchase.

-Data-Led Design: What the Numbers Actually Tell You
+What Do the Numbers Actually Tell You About Design?

 Good UX decisions are made from data, not assumptions.
 Analytics, heatmaps, session recordings, and user testing each reveal different things about where your design is failing.
 Most businesses use one of these at most.
 The combination produces insights that any single source misses.